Sick leave in Ireland

 What about medical certificates ?

 How soon do you want to be notified ?
 Ideally you require to be notified as soon as possible before the employee is due to commence work.
 This is to allow you make alternative working arrangements.
 The sick employee should notify their manager, or whoever is next in the management chain.
-Notification details should include, the nature of the illness and the anticipated return date.
+Notification details should include, the fact that you are unfit for work and the anticipated return date.

 A medical certificate is usually required on the third working day.
 You can select whatever date suits you.